Lakens/statistical_inferences/docs/09-equivalencetest.md

 ## NOTE: n is number in *each* group
 ```

-We see that the required sample size is 88 participants in each condition for the independent *t*-test, Let's compare this power analysis to a situation where the researcher expects a true effect of d = 0.1, instead of a true effect of 0.
-To be able to reliable reject effects larger than 0.5, we will need a larger sample size, just as how we need a larger sample size for a null-hypothesis test powered to detect a d = 0.4 than a null-hypothesis test powered to detect a d = 0.5.
+We see that the required sample size is 88 participants in each condition for the independent *t*-test, Let's compare this power analysis to a situation where the researcher expects a true effect of *d* =0.1, instead of a true effect of 0.
+To be able to reliable reject effects larger than 0.5, we will need a larger sample size, just as how we need a larger sample size for a null-hypothesis test powered to detect a *d* =0.4 than a null-hypothesis test powered to detect a *d* =0.5.

 ```r